qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 stretches at a time.
 The epitome of this, for me, is *Celeste*.
-Each screen has increasingly-precise jumps, tight passages full of spikes, wide gaps you can barely get over, and so on; you're given less and less stable ground to stand on the farther you go, and even if you do find a place to stand and breathe, messing one jump up sends you back to the beginning of the area.
+Each screen has increasingly-precise jumps, tight passages full of spikes, wide gaps you can barely get over, and so on; you're given less and less stable ground to stand on the farther you go, and even if you do find a place to stop and take a breath, messing one jump up sends you back to the beginning of the area.
 No one screen will take more than about thirty seconds or so, but by the time you can beat it once, you'll probably have spent minutes or hours redoing the earlier bits, pushing your death forward by a second (or less) at a time.
 On the other hand, that one culminating run where everything went exactly right is definitely a rush.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/tUmccnkG4WE?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 These are two very different kinds of difficult games, but unfortunately, my metric of "leeway for error" only covers how punishing a game is.

+- Most *Kirby* games are neither punishing nor challenging, and when they diverge from this, it's generally by adding a boss-rush (making you fight every boss in the game with limited healing in-between).
+Even if the individual fights are easy, small slip-ups add up over ten to nineteen consecutive bouts (depending on the game), so that's punishing.
+- *Celeste* starts off more punishing than challenging, but by the end, it's both.  both punishing and challenging
-Most *Kirby* games are neither punishing nor challenging, and the late stuff in *Celeste* is both punishing and challenging, while most of the 2D *Mario* games are fairly punishing (to varying degrees) but not very challenging (so it doesn't really matter, practically speaking, how punishing they are).
+- Most of the 2D *Mario* games are moderately punishing (to varying degrees) but only mildly challenging (so it doesn't really matter, practically speaking, how punishing they are).

 ## Pushing the boundaries BETTER TITLE, ALSO THIS IS A NEW TOP-SECTION
 NOT DONE YET